We will answer your questions about incorporating residential properties into a limited company

 In reading the provisions of Sch 15 FA 2003 it is necessary to distinguish between the actual consideration given for the acquisition of a partnership interest and the “chargeable consideration”.
 This is because it is the “chargeable consideration” that determines the extent of the SDLT charge on the acquisition.

-Buy to let mortgage companies and their view of the incorporation
+Buy to let mortgage lenders and their view of the property incorporation process

 A number of people are stating that you do not need to inform your mortgage companies when incorporating.